Darlene Garner: Career

 From 1977 to 1980, Garner worked to help found the NCBLG, then known as the National Coalition of Black Gays (NCBG).
 She has described that experience as follows:

 At that point in LGBT history, the needs and points of view of African Americans were not reflected in the agendas of other national organizations.
 We created the National Coalition of Black Gays and Lesbians (NCBGL, originally NCBG), organizing several chapters and transforming those chapters into a national organization.
 We knew that we were making history.
 What we were doing had the capacity to change the face of history.
 Our youth and naiveté helped us do it with a boldness.
 If we had been seasoned activists, we might not have taken it on.
 We know that if it was not us, there might be no one.
 So we took it on.

 Before entering the professional ministry, Garner worked as the executive director of the Philadelphia Mayor's Commission on Sexual Minorities, beginning in 1987.
 She has served as the chaplain for an AIDS hospice and as President of the Board of Northern Virginia AIDS Ministry.
 Darlene has also served as a member of the Philadelphia Commission on Human Relations (hearing complaints of discrimination based on sexual orientation, race, gender, and national origin) and the West Hollywood Business License Commission.

 Garner at the Annual Black Lesbian & Gay Pride Prayer Breakfast in Washington, D.C., in 1996.

 Garner was ordained in the Metropolitan Community Church in 1988.
-She has served as an associate pastor in the MCC in Philadelphia, Pennsylvania, and as an MCC pastor in Baltimore, MD, and northern Virginia from 1991 to 1998, during which time she was used as a source by U.S. News & World Report for stories on LGBT issues.
+She has served as an associate pastor in the MCC in Philadelphia, Pennsylvania, and as an MCC pastor in Baltimore, MD, and northern Virginia from 1991 to 1998, during which time she was used as a source by U.S. News & World Report for stories on LGBTQ issues.
 Garner served MCCDC as Church Treasurer and Lay Delegate and later served MCC's former Mid-Atlantic District as assistant district coordinator.
 She now presides over MCC Region 6, which covers Latin America and southwestern United States.

 Garner also sits on the Diversity & Inclusion Council and on the Religion Council of the Human Rights Campaign.